isotoma/isotoma.recipe.varnish/README.rst

     The .between_bytes_timeout in the output VCL daemon
-    The path to the varnishd daemon (default /usr/sbin/varnishd) runtime-parameters
+    The path to the varnishd daemon (default /usr/sbin/varnishd) parameters
-    Any other parameters to pass at runtime user
+    Any other parameters to pass at runtime (without the -p) user
     The user to run the daemon as (default nobody) group